AlexanderKazakov/gcm-3d-thesis/README.md

-My PhD thesis about the grid-characteristic method
+My master thesis about the grid-characteristic method
 ============